ice48623/zorkArt/readme-story.txt

   Java programmer, OOC.
 So he started to pursuit for his dreams.

 Objective:
-  Level 1, the player need to find a door in order to go level 2.
-There will be some monster but not necessary to defeat it.
+  Level 1 - 3: the player need to killed all the monster in each level in order to complete this game.
-  Level 2, the player need to find a key and a door.
-However,
-           the player need a key in order to open the door and player will get this key if player can defeat one specific monster which is "Programming Two" monster.
-  Level 3, this level is the last level of the levelOneGame.
-At this level there will be a boss called
-           "OOC".
-Once player can defeat this boss, the levelOneGame is over.